cloudelementsca/yaml-pipeline-templates/README.md

 # Introduction
-Create YAML templates by extract commonly used tasks into templates that can be used by other YAML pipelines to provide consistent and re-usable jobs/stages.
+Create YAML templates by extracting commonly used tasks into templates that can be used by other YAML pipelines to provide consistent and re-usable jobs/stages.

 # Getting Started
 ## 1. Using the YAML templates